Introduction

 Expert Perspectives

-Dr. Emily Richardson, a pediatric nutritionist, states, "These restrictions are not just about limiting beverage choices, but about protecting developing adolescent bodies from potential long-term health risks."
+Dr. Emily Richardson, a pediatric nutritionist, puts it this way: "These restrictions aren't just about cutting down beverage options - they're really about protecting kids' developing bodies from health risks that could stick with them for years."

 Implementation and Enforcement Strategies